CogComp/Essential-Step-Detection/ESD code/readme.md

 ## Settings of models

-for the probing baseline and nsp baseline, add `-model [MODEL_NAME]` to use model of different sizes to compute the score.
+for probing baseline and nsp baseline, add `-model [MODEL_NAME]` to use models of different sizes to compute the score.

-for the probing baseline, you can use:
+for probing baseline, you can use:
 `-model gpt2` `-model gpt2-medium` `-model gpt2-large` `-model gpt2-xl`

-for the nsp baseline, you can use:
+for nsp baseline, you can use:
 `-model bert-base-uncased` `-model bert-large-uncased`

-(for cased berts it may also work, though they weren't used in our experiments)
+(Cased berts may also work, though they weren't used in our experiments.)
 ## Results
 Then, you should be able to replicate our results with different scripts respectively.